Bozar/bullet/README.md

  }}}4
 Your first command {{{4

 	Restart Vim.
-If there are no errors, then you have been well ready for the test drive.
+If there are no errors, you have been well ready for the test drive.

 	Copy the following text and put it into a blank file.